Curious Timing? Hours After FBI Raided Manafort’s Home, Trump Tweeted Surprise Transgender Military Ban

 On Wednesday, news broke that the FBI conducted a pre-dawn raid on the Virginia home of Paul Manafort seeking financial and other documents.
 The raid came one day after Manafort had testified before the Senate Intelligence Committee, and he had been producing documents to investigators.
 As the Washington Post noted, the raid likely showed that Manafort was not trusted to turn over all records in response to a grand jury subpoena.

 As Salon noted, just hours after the raid took place, Donald Trump made the shocking announcement via Twitter that he would be banning transgender individuals from serving in the military.
-In his tweet, Trump cited the medical costs associated with these individuals, but studies have showed that the total annual costs are only between $2 million and $6 million, less than a fraction of one percent of total health care expenses for service members.
+In his tweet, Trump cited the medical costs associated with these individuals, but studies have shown that the total annual costs are only between $2 million and $6 million, less than a fraction of one percent of total health care expenses for service members.

 Many noted at the time that Trump’s announcement seemed hurried and out of place, even for a president known for sharing his thoughts on social media with little to no filter.
 Though Trump’s tweet noted that the decision came at the consultation of top military experts, further reports noted that Trump had not discussed it with anyone.